 - Programs may benefit Jewish and non-Jewish seniors, as long as benefit to Jewish seniors is documented

-- Grant funds must be expended within 12 months of allocation
+- Grant funds must be expended within 12 months of allocation, or with permission

 - Collaboration with other aligned non-profit organizations in a joint grant application is encouraged.
 Funds will be awarded to the lead applicant who will also be responsible for measured outcomes reporting

-- Projects which demonstrate innovative creation, expansion or strengthening of existing programs or services are preferred
+- Projects which demonstrate innovation by creating new initiatives of by expanding or strengthening existing programs or services are preferred

 - Applications will not be accepted from individuals